 One in three companies told us they have accelerated their cloud strategies and plan to move into the cloud and to SaaS offerings during the next year.
 That will give them a couple of clear advantages.
-AP automation not only allows data to be captured and stored securely but also easily shared through data visualization and ERP solutions to support employees working remotely across the entire business.
-AP automation lets you push knowledge to the edges of your organization, and finance leaders gain access to valuable real-time data.
+Accounts payable automation not only allows data to be captured and stored securely but also easily shared.
+Thanks to data visualization and ERP solutions, automation platforms support employees working remotely across the entire business.
+Accounts payable automation also lets you push knowledge to the edges of your organization, and finance leaders gain access to valuable real-time data.

 Efficiency and accuracy are a must when you automate.
 Manual processing is not only slowing down how long it takes to manage, process, and validate invoices, it also leads to critical human and administrative errors throughout the entire process.
-What’s more, it constrains a company’s ability to glean valuable insight from its financial data and restricts CFOs in their ability to support the strategic business direction.
+In addition, it constrains a company’s ability to glean valuable insight from its financial data and restricts CFOs in their ability to support the strategic business direction.

 On the other hand, when core processes are automated and controlled, finance teams can start to explore more sophisticated activities, such as investigating and reducing fraud risk, undertaking detailed cost modeling, and providing better visibility to the rest of the business.
 The end result is better support for the CFO and finance leaders to make strategic decisions.

 Why Yooz is the Unmatched Leader in Accounts Payable Automation